TITLE 23: EDUCATION AND CULTURAL RESOURCES

 A) The driver education course in which the student was enrolled at the previous school offered 30 clock hours of classroom instruction and 6 clock hours of behind-the-wheel instruction.

-B) The length of time the student previously participated in the driver education course (prior to his or her transfer) is sufficient to allow the student to complete the course at the new school within the time during which it is offered.
+B) The length of time the student previously participated in the driver education course (prior to the student's transfer) is sufficient to allow the student to complete the course at the new school within the time during which it is offered.

-C) The new school has received verification, either by mail or in an electronic format, of the student's previous participation in the driver education course (i.e., length of time in the course, grade(s) received).
+C) The new school has received verification, either by mail or in an electronic format, of the student's previous participation in the driver education course (i.e., length of time in the course, grades received).
 The verification shall be placed in the student's temporary school record as defined in 23 Ill.
 Adm.
-Code 375.10.
+Code 375.10 (Definitions).

 3) A high school student may be allowed to commence the classroom instruction part of the driver education course prior to reaching age 15 if the student will be eligible to complete the entire course within 12 months after being allowed to commence classroom instruction.
-(See Section 27-24.2 of the School Code.)
+[105 ILCS 5/27-24.2]

-c) Course Organization – Driver education courses must be organized according to the standards established in the Driver Education Act [105 ILCS 5/27-23 through 27-24.8] and this Part.
+c) Course Organization – Driver education courses must be organized according to the standards established in the Act and this Part.

-3) At least one but not more than three student observers must be in the car during behind-the-wheel instruction.
+4) At least one but not more than three student observers must be in the car during behind-the-wheel instruction.
 At least one hour of observation time is required for each hour of behind-the-wheel instruction.
+This subsection (c)(4) does not apply when a student's Individualized Education Program stipulates that the student receive behind-the-wheel instruction separately.

 d) Dual-Control Cars – The instructor shall occupy the front passenger seat.
 The driver education car is to be used for instructional purposes.
 A school district may not use the driver education car for purposes other than those designated by agreement or contract.

-e) Contracting – In fulfilling the requirements of the Driver Education Act, a public school district must either offer the course in its own school or must provide the course for its students, and any other legal residents of the school district who request the course, through a joint agreement with another public school district or through the provisions of cooperative school district programs.
-Schools offering a driver education course shall not contract for the course from any individual or commercial driver training school.
+e) Contracting – In fulfilling the requirements of the Act, a public school district must either offer the course in its own school or must provide the course for its students, and any other legal residents of the school district who request the course, through a joint agreement with another public school district or through the provisions of cooperative school district programs.
+A school district may contract with a commercial driver training school approved by the Secretary of State to provide both the classroom instruction part and the behind-the-wheel part or either one separately.
+[105 ILCS 5/27-24.4] If a school district elects to contract with an SOS approved commercial driver training school, the school district shall submit the Driver Education − Commercial Driver Training School Contract Reporting form to the State Board.
+(See Appendix A.) Each instructor employed by the commercial driver training school serving public school students under the age of 18 must meet the personnel requirements of Section 252.40.